 Examples of genders include male, female, transgender, cisgender, and gender non-conforming.

-We live in a world where gender identity is considered a fluid concept.
-No longer are we restricted to the gender binaries of male and female.
+We live in a world where gender identity is increasingly considered a cultural construct and fluid concept.

-And in fact, if we move beyond a eurocentric view of gender, diversity of genders has existed across cultures for as long as humans have existed.
+And in fact, if we move beyond a eurocentric view of gender, cultural ideas about diversity of genders has existed across cultures for as long as humans have existed.
 From two-spirit people in Native America to Whakawahine in Maori culture, multiple gender constructs span the ages.

 Below is an A to Z list of genders and words to describe gender identity.